Acute behavioural disturbance: Acute management

 History

-• Is there a history of adverse childhood experiences or psychosocial difficulties which may impact on the flight-fight-freeze response?
-Children may appear calm when they are actually in a frozen or dissociated phase.
+• History of adverse childhood experiences which may impact on the flight-fight-freeze response.
+Children may appear calm when in a frozen or dissociated state

-• Current medications and past adverse reactions.
-Is there access to medications/toxins?
-Consider intoxication with alcohol, illicit drugs or prescribed medication
+• Consider intoxication with alcohol, illicit drugs or prescribed medication

 Examination

-• Brief assessment to exclude obvious focal neurology, acutely painful condition or evidence of a toxidrome
+• Briefly exclude obvious focal neurology, acute pain, altered conscious state or evidence of a toxidrome

-• A comprehensive examination should occur once distress has been reduced
+• A more comprehensive examination should occur once level of distress is reduced

 Management